Public API#

 plt.show()

-Running the analysis#
+Running the transform#

-dataset.run_analysis(analysis=analysis) # And that's it!
+project.run(transform=transform) # And that's it!

-dataset.run_analysis(analysis=analysis, audio_dataset=ads)
+project.run(transform=transform, audio_dataset=ads)

 Note